wamp-proto/wamp-proto/spec/basic.md

 **WAMP deployments are encouraged to stick to a TLS-only policy with the TLS code and setup being hardened.**

-Further, when a *Client* connects to a *Router* over a local-only transport such as Unix domain sockets, the integrity of the data transmitted is implicit (the OS kernel is trusted), and the privacy of the data transmitted can be assured using filesystem permissions (no one can tap a Unix domain socket without appropriate permissions or being root).
+Further, when a *Client* connects to a *Router* over a local-only transport such as Unix domain sockets, the integrity of the data transmitted is implicit (the OS kernel is trusted), and the privacy of the data transmitted can be assured using file system permissions (no one can tap a Unix domain socket without appropriate permissions or being root).

 #### Router Authentication